PetterTech/blog/content/posts/2013-10-03-powershell_vmware_list_all_snapshots.md

   - vmware

 ---
-It&#8217;s been a while since last update, again, so I figured I should at least provide something..
+It's been a while since last update, again, so I figured I should at least provide something..

 I recently started in a new job, and one of the first things I looked into was the amount of snapshots in our vmware environments.
 Not surprisingly there was a lot of snapshots, and very few of them had any hints of when they were taken and why.

-The vsphere console doesn&#8217;t provide this info so I had to turn to PowerCLI to get the info I needed.
+The vsphere console doesn't provide this info so I had to turn to PowerCLI to get the info I needed.
 PowerCLI is really just a snap-in to powershell so I felt right at home 🙂

 After you start PowerCLI, you need to first connect to your vcenter server: